Discipleship Classes

 FBCN regularly offers discipleship classes to help our members and guests grow deeper in their faith.
 Typically, we offer a 12-16 week Fall and Spring session.

-NEW Discipleship Studies
+NEW Spring Discipleship Studies

-Wednesday, Jan.
-18th @ 6:00 pm
+Wednesday, January 24th @ 6:00 pm

 Facilitated by: Pastor Gordon